polyaxon/polyaxon/docs/integrations/hipchat.md

 ---
 title: "Hipchat"
+meta_title: "Hipchat"
-meta_description: "How to get direct notification from the Polyaxon to your Hipchat channels."
-custom_excerpt: "Notify Hipchat when an experiment, job, build is finished so everyone that your team stays in sync."
+meta_description: "How to get direct notification from the Polyaxon to your Hipchat channels.
+Notify Hipchat when an experiment, job, build is finished so everyone that your team stays in sync."
+custom_excerpt: "HipChat is a web service for internal private online chat and instant messaging."
 image: "../../content/images/integrations/hipchat.png"
 author:
   name: "Polyaxon"